This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 You also might like our cinnamon swirl apple bread.

-Here is Why This Muffin Recipe Works
+Here’s Why This Ginger Apple Muffin Recipe Works

 Whoever invented this apple gadget gets a gold star!